IES-Rafael-Alberti/25-PROYECTO-CRM-CRUD-REST/indexDb.md

         const store = transaction.objectStore('customers');
         const request = store.add(customerOBJ);

-        // this should add the information into the table but there are cases where an error occours due to the data not matching or existing already in the database, if we want to know where the data has been added we can
+        // this should add the information into the table but there are cases where an error occours due to the data not matching or existing already in the database.js, if we want to know where the data has been added we can
 ```

 Now to extract the information form the database we can use a cursor: